| Home |

 Before you release your CD or upload your recorded songs to iTunes or other digital music distribution sites, you need to make sure you have followed all the proper procedures to protect your work and to earn royalties due you.
 If you have recorded a cover of someone else's song, you need to have their permission and pay them a royalty.
 If you wrote the song you recorded, you need to protect your rights as well as provide a means to collect royalties when that song is played or recorded by others.
 This article will cover the basics of those procedures.

 Copyrights - A copyright is the exclusive legal right given by a governmental agency to a creator of an original work to reproduce, publish, distribute, or sell that work, or to authorize others to do so.
-In the United States, that agency is the U. S. Copyright Office.
+In the US, that agency is the United States Copyright Office.
 In the case of a recorded work, there are actually two copyrights involved.
-One is for the song itself, the lyrics and melody.
-This is usually indicated by the copyright symbol ©.
-A copyright is established for a song as soon as it is captured in a fixed format, such as a recording or sheet music.
+One is for the musical composition (the song itself—the lyrics and melody).
+This is usually indicated by the copyright symbol © (a “C” inside a circle).
+A copyright is established for a song as soon as it is captured in a fixed format, such as sheet music or a phonorecord—the physical medium on which a recording is stored.
 However, registering the copyright provides the owner with additional rights, such as the ability to sue for copyright infringements.
 (Some of those rights can be lost unless you register your work within three months of establishing the copyright.)
 A copyright can be registered by completing the Performing Arts (PA) Form, submitting a copy or copies of the song, and a fee that is currently $35 (online filing) or $85 (paper filing).
 However, you can submit several songs on the same form for the same fee.

 Other Copyrights - Don't forget to copyright your cover art as well.
 You will also want to copyright your lyrics as a literary work.
 This copyright will allow you to collect royalties if someone wants to print the lyrics.